antoine-amara/staticpack/README.md

 ## Images management and bundling

-Staticpack can manage and bundle your images (png, svg and jp(e)g formats), follow this little guide to be able to add your images into HTML and css for bundling them.
+Staticpack can manage and bundle your images (PNG, SVG and JP(E)G formats), follow this little guide to be able to add your images into HTML and CSS for bundling them.

 ### SVG management